WWBN/AVideo-Encoder/README.md

 ## Important Information

-> This app may work with any Linux distribution.
+> The Streamer can be installed in any Server including Windows, but the encoder and livestream may work with any Linux distribution.
 But it works better with Ubuntu 16 or 17, without any kind of controll panel.
 > The problem with cPanel, Plesk, Webmin, VestaCP, etc. It is because we will need full root access to install some libs, and maybe compile them. also to make Livestream work we will need to compile Nginx.

 I don´t want to read I just want you to show me how to install!!